weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 npm install typescript
 ```

 Some packages, like the Weaviate TypeScript client, require extra configuration.
 The root directory of a TypeScript project has a `tsconfig.json` file.
 Add the following to your `tsconfig.json`.

 - Compiler options

   - `"target": "esnext"`
-  - `"module": "esnext"`
+  - `"module": "esnext"` (requires at least **Node16**)
-  - `"moduleResolution": "node"`
+  - `"moduleResolution": "Node16"`

 - `"include": ["*.ts"]`  (Or specific files)
 - `"lib": [ "es2018" ]`